 - To contribute to the greater body of knowledge in specialized disciplines through research, scholarship, and professional endeavor.

 - To serve as a professional and educational resource to the local area and larger community by providing consultation and special services.

 Centers for Research and Continuing Education

-The College of Engineering is the academic home to several major research units, which are physically housed in the Natural Resources Center on the west end of campus.
+The College of Engineering and Computer Science is the academic home to several major research units, which are physically housed in the Natural Resources Center on the west end of campus.

 The National Spill Control School, established in 1977, promotes education on environmental issues.
 The primary focus of its programs is in presenting continuing education short courses on-campus or on-site for personnel involved in spill prevention and the control of oil, hazardous materials, and hazardous waste.
 Other areas of interest include allied safety concerns and improving knowledge in these fields through research and targeted education programs.